Kusumpareek/Excel-sales-and-finance-analytics-/README.md

 # Excel-sales-and-finance-analytics-
-It's a in-depth excel report analyzing the financial performance and sales trends of  TechHaven Hardwares.
+This is a in-depth excel report, analyzing the financial performance and sales trends of  TechHaven Hardwares.